media-giant-design/mozapiv2/README.md

 //dump the result
 var_dump($result);
 ```
-More detailed examples can be found here <a href="https://www.mediagiantdesign.com/documentation/moz-api-v2-php-library/">Moz API v2 Libaray for PHP</a>.
+More detailed examples can be found here <a href="https://www.mediagiantdesign.com/documentation/moz-api-v2-php-library/">Moz API v2 Library for PHP</a>.

 <hr>